90ssaballa/edge-of-wander-event/README.md

 # edge-of-wander-event

 👋Hi everyone!
-I made my first real life project! 🎉 [Edge of Wander](www.edgeofwander2023)
+I made my first real life project! 🎉

 After learning some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I took on a challenge to build an event page for my brother.